Everyone’s always looking to save money on their utility bills, but it turns out there’s a way to keep costs down, even when you're out of the house.

 Other Ways to Use Less Energy:

 • Smart thermostat installation: Using a smart thermostat in the summer can lower energy costs since it can plan your temperature adjustments according to your lifestyle and home environment.
 They can lower the temperature while you are home or sleeping, before allowing it to get a little warmer when no one is around.
 Using reputed brands and models such as the Lennox iComfort, you have the ability to remotely access and change the temperature through your smartphone, tablet or laptop.
-Requesting smart thermostat installation in your Rio Grande Valley home can be the simplest strategy for maintaining comfortable, yet energy-efficient temperatures even when you aren’t home.
+Requesting smart thermostat installation in your McAllen home can be the simplest strategy for maintaining comfortable, yet energy-efficient temperatures even when you aren’t home.

-• Stay on top of routine AC maintenance: Whether or not you keep up with regular air conditioning maintenance in Rio Grande Valley can have a significant impact on your utility bills.
+• Stay on top of routine AC maintenance: Whether or not you keep up with regular air conditioning maintenance in McAllen can have a significant impact on your utility bills.
 With regular cleaning of the coils, checking for damage and keeping vents clear of dust and debris, this can help your HVAC system perform better during day-to-day use..
 Increasing efficiency also limits strain on the unit and lowers operational costs, leading to lower energy usage, which translates into lower energy bills.

 • Replace your air filter regularly: Regularly changing the air filters in your HVAC system saves money by improving airflow.
 When filters are clogged with dirt and debris, your air conditioner will have to work harder, and the added strain may impact the system’s life span and lead to breakdowns.